lee-man/movenet-pytorch/README.md

 ### Movenet deployment

-Google releases an Andorid demo for Tensorflow Lite Pose estimtaion application.
+Google releases an Andorid [demo](https://github.com/tensorflow/examples/tree/master/lite/examples/pose_estimation/android) for Tensorflow Lite Pose estimtaion application.
 Movenet is included in this demo.
 In order to compare the speed of my own implementation with the original one during inference phase, I add some scripts to convert the PyTorch Movenet model to Tensorflow Lite model and embed it into the Android demo.

 As there is no direct converter from Pytorch to TFLite, I follow the instructions in [Pytorch-ONNX-TFLite](https://github.com/sithu31296/PyTorch-ONNX-TFLite) to convert the Pytorch model to ONNX, ONNX to Tensorflow SavedModel, Tensorflow SavedModel to TFLite.
 For the prerequisite libs needed for the conversion, please refer to the original repo.

-~~**Important**: Using the current script will result in sub-optimal TFLite models, due to some un-supported ops being replaced by `Flex ops` in TFLite.
-Also, the fusion of `Conv + ReLU6` and `Conv + ReLU` is not performed.~~

-One remaining problem is that going through the above procedure will result a TFLite model requiring inputs with NCHW ordering.
-The official Movenet TFLite asks for the inputs with shape of NHWC.
-This is due to different conventions adopted by Tensorflow and Pytorch.
-Thanks for PINTO0309's work [openvino2tensorflow](https://github.com/PINTO0309/openvino2tensorflow), there's a workaround to transpose the channels.
-I will check it later and complete the whole workflow from PyTorch model to mobile deployment.

-**Update**: I follow the precedure introduced in [PINTO's blog](https://qiita.com/PINTO/items/ed06e03eb5c007c2e102).
-But I still face some bugs right now.
-The author help me generate the correct TFLite model (See [Issue](https://github.com/PINTO0309/openvino2tensorflow/issues/66))
+**IMPORTANT**: the above conversion is far from satisfactory.
+The reason is that many `transpose` ops will be inserted into computational graph from NCHW-onnx to NHWC-tf.
+Plus, the ops are not merged suitabliy, such as ReLU6, Conv with `same` mode, etc. I searched the related discussion and haven't find a perfect workaround.
+There are two potential ways:
+1. PINTO0309's work [openvino2tensorflow](https://github.com/PINTO0309/openvino2tensorflow), there's a workaround to transpose the channels.
+But the decoding part of MoveNet contains many tensor operations, which cannot be handled automatically by `openvino2tensorflow`.
+See [Issue](https://github.com/PINTO0309/openvino2tensorflow/issues/66).
+2. [TinyNeuralNetwork](https://github.com/alibaba/TinyNeuralNetwork) from Alibaba.
+The authors claim that this tool will do optimization of graphs and remove uneccessary ops (especially `transpose` ops).
+I tried to convert the MoveNet Pytorch model to TFLite, but some errors happened: unsupported ops: argmax, gather, expand.
+I created an issue in their repo already.
+Let us hope they can support these ops.

 I will also try to run [PyTorch Mobiles](https://pytorch.org/mobile/home/) directly and compare its inference speed with TFLite model.

-**Update**: I will replace the advanced slicing ops in post-processing with `gather` operation.

 ### 3D Pose Estimation